hotmeshio/pluck-typescript/README.md

 });
 ```

 Invoking hooks is straightforward.
 The following calls the `user.bill` hook, running it as a subordinated transaction, bound to the user, `jsmith123`.
-Hooks provide a reliable way to extend the functionality of the main workflow to which their bound.
+Hooks provide a reliable way to extend the functionality of the main workflow to which they are bound.

 ```javascript
 //invoke the `user.bill` hook function